chiragsanghvi/JavascriptSDK/README.md

 ### Broadcast

-If you want to send push notification to all active devices, you can use these options
+If you want to send a push notification to all active devices, you can use the following options

 ```javascript
 var options = {